Ban-zee/GSoC_2019/final_submission.md

 The merged pull request can be found [here](https://github.com/arviz-devs/arviz/pull/710)

+A feature to enable and disable numba-jit as and when required was also added along with the benchmark tests.
 ### Working on numba plots:

 Just like with stats, the first thing to do was profiling every single plot via [line_profiler](https://github.com/rkern/line_profiler).
 The best thing about working on plots is that the majority of them are based on [`plot_kde`](https://arviz-devs.github.io/arviz/generated/arviz.plot_kde.html#arviz.plot_kde), which can be optimised substantially using numba.